xiaoliu166370/DEEPNCSPP/README.md

 python demo.py

 # Note
-If you want to train and get the same experimental results, please use the same operating system Windows 10 and the packages in requirements
+If you want to train and get the same experimental results, please use the same operating system Windows 10,RTX 3060 graphics card and packages in requirements